 One of Steinbeck’s greatest short stories.
-Follow Mack and the Boys, stumble down their chicken run out back in the shipping yard, down at the Palace Flop House, take a sip on Old Tennis Shoes with Lee Chong or maybe a swig of Ida’s Bar Punch if you got the guts, Mister.
+Follow Mack and the Boys, stumble down their chicken run out back in the shipping yard, down at the Palace Flop House, take a sip on some Old Tennis Shoes with Lee Chong; or maybe a swig of Ida’s Bar's Punch if you got the guts!
 Sit around tell lies, smoke cigarettes and philosophise.
-A perfect fable, or perhaps not even so - that’s for you and the Boy’s to scratch about.
+A perfect parable, or perhaps not even so...I guess that'll be for you and the Boy’s to scratch about.
 Either way, a rich tale with liberal dashing’s of Steinbeck humour and misplaced good will.
-Steinbeck creates the perfect imperfect little world, just outside of Monterey, California – Cannery Row.
+Steinbeck creates the perfect imperfect vignette, just outside of Monterey, California.
+Cannery Row.

-A serious contender – a perfect little read worth every word.
-A short masterpiece on par with ‘Of Mice And Men’, certainly in terms of quality and importance if you ask me - but aye, who’s asking?
+A serious contender – a perfect short read worth every word.
+A hidden masterpiece on par with ‘Of Mice And Men’, certainly in terms of quality and importance if you ask me - but aye, who’s asking?

-In synopsis, a damn good hoot, not to be missed for the Steinbeck follower and you’ll be leaving with something – whatever that might be you can find.
+In synopsis, a damn good hoot, not to be missed for the Steinbeck advocate.
+You’ll be leaving with something – whatever that might be that you can find.

-P.S Keep an eye out for Steinbeck’s sophomore return to the Row with an exquisite second attempt to further immortalise these chosen delinquents in Cannery Row’s follow up, ‘Sweet Thursday’.
+P.S Keep an eye out for Steinbeck’s sophomore return to the Row with an exquisite second attempt to further immortalise his delinquents in Cannery Row’s follow up, ‘Sweet Thursday’.

 - title: Cannery Row